Adrian-Ng/Adrian-Ng.github.io/_pages/splash.md

       url: "https://github.com/Adrian-Ng/"
     - label: "contact@adrian.ng"
       url: "contact@adrian.ng"
 excerpt: "This is the website of Adrian Ng. _My_ website.
 Here you will see examples of my _Java_ projects and some notes on working with _SQL_ queries.

-Along the way, you'll also get to see pictures I took from various _mountains_.
-Like myself, website is a work in progress."
+Along the way, you'll also get to see pictures I took atop various _mountains_.
+Like myself, website is very much a work in progress."

-intro:
-  - excerpt: '__Java projects.__'
 feature_row:
   - image_path: assets/images/splash/optionpricer.jpg
     image_caption: "Borodur"